e22440228/Final-project/preposal.md

 # 1. Discord bot
 # When user call my bot, it will ask user to type which game he wants to play.
-# If user wants to check weather, my bot also can show.
+# If the user wants to check the weather, my bot also can show.
 # 2. Shopping Website

 ## If you plan to collaborate with one or two classmates, what are their names?